-This helped Herman’s Hermits become very successful in the early to mid 1960’s but thwarted the band’s writing output.
+This helped Herman’s Hermits become successful in the early to mid 1960’s but thwarted their craft and their songwriting.
 I encouraged them to write songs and co-wrote a few songs with the boys myself, some of which were in fact used either as B-sides or album cuts.

 Their first hit was a cover of Earl Jean’s “I’m Into Something Good“, written by Gerry Goffin and Carole King, which reached No. 1 in the U.K. and No. 13 in the U.S. in late 1964.
 They never topped the U.K. chart again but had two further U.S. No. 1 singles with “Mrs. Brown You’ve Got A Lovely Daughter” and “I’m Henry The Eighth I Am“.

 The songs were mainly aimed at a U.S. audience with Peter Noone exaggerating his Mancunian accent.
 The boys felt ambivalent about these two songs and they were never released as singles in the U.K.